Libraries and local advice centres

 When the libraries open, you will not be able to browse the shelves.
 You’ll be able to borrow books using 2 new services:

 You’ll need to tell us which of the open libraries you’d like to collect your books from.
 We’ll try to source the books and contact you when they’re ready to collect.
-To place an order using these services, you can:
+To place an order using these services:

 - visit our library catalogue